kjhealy/kieranhealy.hugo/content/blog/mta-ridership/index.markdown

 {{% figure src="mta_volumes.png" alt="MTA Volume" caption="More people ride the Subway every day on average than lived in the country I grew up in." %}}

+_Updates:_

-_Update:_ I redrew this to use [epiweeks](https://lubridate.tidyverse.org/reference/week.html) rather than weeks, so as not to generate artificially large dips in the final week of the year.
+- I redrew this to use [epiweeks](https://lubridate.tidyverse.org/reference/week.html) rather than weeks, so as not to generate artificially large dips in the final week of the year.
+- Updated the figure with data through March 31st 2025, because this stupid talking point keeps coming up.